Fairy Park – Anakie

 The magical Fairy Park opened it’s doors back in 1959, most of the displays were made by hand by Peter Mayer, a German immigrant who purchased the land and opened Fairy Park, his family still runs the Park even now almost 60 years later.

 Built on Mount Anakie, the 22 handcrafted scenes from various fairy tales snake their way around and up the hill, with a magical Summit view form Elephant rock at the top.

 To enter and pay you drive up the driveway and pay at a ticket box halfway up the long driveway.

 Adults are $16 and children 3 years and older are $8.

 There are 2 or 3 different places that sell food and beverages however they are only open on weekends, and their times vary.
 Fairy Park’s website has a calendar that lets you know when they are open.
-However if they are closed their are some vending machines around the place.
+However, if they are closed there are some vending machines around the place.

 It is the perfect place to bring a picnic with seats found all over the place not just in the main Picnic areas.